mhevery/jasmine-node/README.md

 what's new
 ----------
+*  Ability to specify multiple files to test via list in command line
 *  Ability to suppress stack trace with <code>--noStack</code>
 *  Async tests now run in the expected context instead of the global one
 *  --config flag that allows you to assign variables to process.env